- chapter 4 Mind

 Now imagine the same scenario, but using instant messaging chat windows.
-On one side of the screen planning a party on the other a funeral.
-While the electrical parts of our brains may be able to rapidly adapt between situations, the chemical parts cannot.
+On one side of the screen, planning a party; on the other, a funeral.
+While the electrical parts of our brains may be able to adapt rapidly between situations, the chemical parts cannot.

-Because long-term memory is stored physically in the connections between neurons it is possible to calculate just how much a single brain can remember [[Dx05]].
-We have approximately 10 billion neurons and each neuron connects to between 1000 and 10,000 other neurons giving around 100 trillion connections.
+Because long-term memory is stored physically in the connections between neurons, it is possible to calculate just how much a single brain can remember [Dx05].
+We have approximately 10 billion neurons and each neuron connects to between 1000 and 10,000 other neurons, giving around 100 trillion connections.
 It is this pattern of connections that is normally assumed to encode our memories.
 Each of these neurons also has a strength of connectivity given by the size of the synapse.

 So in storage capacity and processing power the Internet is roughly similar to a single human brain!

 Does the idea of simulating a brain worry you?
-It is possible to simulate fluid flows, so one could model a glass of water, but running the computer simulation of the glass of water would not make you less thirsty any more than looking at painting of a mountain stream.
+It is possible to simulate fluid flows, so one could model a glass of water, but running the computer simulation of the glass of water would not make you less thirsty any more than looking at a painting of a mountain stream.

-We will discus the particular ways we think about objects and about space later in this book, but it is interesting to note that there are specific ways in which we think about objects that are not the same as the way we think about space, and different again from the way we think about other people.
+We will discuss the particular ways we think about objects and about space later in this book, but it is interesting to note that there are specific ways in which we think about objects that are not the same as the way we think about space, and different again from the way we think about other people.
 We pick up objects, move them around, and expect that they may be moved by others or natural forces.
-In contrast, for space, buildings, the topography of hills and mountains, we are thinking about moving ourselves around and within them.
+In contrast, with space, buildings, and the topography of hills and mountains, we are thinking about moving ourselves around and within them.